Simon-Bertrand/MutualInformation-PyTorch/README.md

 - [KDE] "Estimation of Mutual Information Using Kernel Density Estimators", Moon, Young-Il & Rajagopalan, Balaji & Lall, Upmanu - https://www.researchgate.net/publication/13324976_Estimation_of_Mutual_Information_Using_Kernel_Density_Estimators

+# Fix

+Need to fix the ranges in DB estimations.
+When N and nRealizations increases, the linspace range becomes wider, which deteriorates the Pxy estimation.
+Aminmax should be used in a batched fashion => Having one linspace for each batch.

 # Install library